AutoJenny/blog/docs/page-reference/authoring/image-prompts.md

 ## Interplay with Imaging

 - Imaging page consumes `image_prompts` and applies model-specific rendering and parameters.
+- Compatible with all supported models: SDXL LoRA, DALL-E 3, GPT-Image-1, and DALL-E 2.
 - No direct calls to generation APIs here; the UI should not expose imaging controls.

 ## Related Pages